How the Afghanistan debacle is exploding right-wing heads

 There are domestic U.S. political fallouts to resolve from decision-making across multiple presidencies, but finally by Biden, based on faulty assumptions about Afghan resolve and failures to defend themselves when called upon.

-Here is TalkingPointsMemo.com: "With both the Biden administration and the Taliban promising to offer protection, for millions of Afghans the future promised only more uncertainty.
-Despite assurances of safe passage, the Taliban are not only known to operate with brutality, but also have a dismal history of managing a vast nation largely dependent on foreign aid.
+"With both the Biden administration and the Taliban promising to offer protection, for millions of Afghans the future promised only more uncertainty.
+Despite assurances of safe passage, the Taliban are not only known to operate with brutality, but also have a dismal history of managing a vast nation largely dependent on foreign aid."